Unformat Hard Disks/USB Drives with Ease Recovery

 • Don't add any new data to the formatted hard drive.

-• On a Windows computer, download and install the EaseUS data recovery software.
+• On a Windows computer, download and install a trusted data recovery tool (install it on a different drive).

-• Open the formatted partition for scanning in the EaseUS data recovery program.
+• Open the formatted partition for scanning in the recovery program.

-• Preview and transfer the data to a different drive.
+• Preview and transfer the recovered data to a separate healthy drive.